The Meaning Behind Your Cat's Dry Nose

-Concerned owners frequently ask if a dry nose means a sick cat, and the short answer is no. There are any many reasons for your cat to have a dry warm nose that have nothing to do with his health.
+Concerned owners frequently ask if a dry nose means a sick cat, and the short answer is no. There are many reasons for your cat to have a dry warm nose that have nothing to do with their health.

 For example, a dry nose can simply result from your cat basking in the sun, being in a room with poor air circulation or lying in front of a radiator or fire.
 In fact, your cat's nose may change from wet and dry several times over the course of a day.